coldclimate/omnomfrickinnom/_posts/2016-06-04-breaded_pork.markdown

 author: oli
 ---

 I had a great pork chop that had been lurking in the freezer for well over a year and needed eating.
-Instead of grilling it [fully loaded](mega-pork-chop) or [deep frying](deep-fried-pork-chop) it, I decided to bread and bake it.
+Instead of grilling it [fully loaded]({% post_url 2015-02-08-mega-pork-chop %}) or [deep fried]({% post_url 2016-01-14-deep-fried-pork-chop %}) it, I decided to bread and bake it.

 ## You will need